Modern Slavery Statement

 Abacus operates solely from the UK, where all its staff are based, and therefore has tight control over the recruitment and training of all staff.
 All new joiners are required to provide passports and, if necessary, proof of their validity to work in the UK.

-Abacus has a limited supply chain: third parties are used to provide hosting services, based in the UK and US, and in addition, some development work is outsourced to a third party provider in Serbia.
+Abacus has a limited supply chain: third parties are used to provide hosting services, based in the UK and US.
 Most of what we sell to our clients is based on development work that we have undertaken in-house by our staff, supported and sold by the UK teams.

 Abacus has undertaken a risk assessment to identify areas which may be at a higher risk for modern slavery.
 Under this, we have identified the following factors which we believe make the risk of modern slavery in our organisation or supply chain very low.